Hello Church Family,

 Blaise and Attie-Jo need a daddy who will provide for their physical and emotional needs.
 I’ll do whatever it takes to provide for them in that way.
 But their spiritual needs outweigh any of those other needs because their spirit will live on forever.
 My main priority will be to do whatever I can so that they eventually come to a personal and saving knowledge of God through faith in Jesus Christ.

 The Lord has convicted me these past few weeks at my relative indifference about bearing and raising “spiritual children.”
-It’s easy to grow cold and apathetic about making disciples.
+It’s easy to grow cnew and apathetic about making disciples.
 And yet, that’s the ONE thing Jesus asked us to do.

 I hope you’ll join me in examining your own heart.
 Join me in praying that God gives you a burden and passion for helping others come to know God through faith in Jesus Christ.
 If nothing else, join us this Sunday as we continue our series and examine this very thing from the lips of Jesus himself.